MalditoBarbudo/solarized_sddm_theme/README.md

-If you want to try different fonts, or just use the one you love, or simply setting one really installed in your system you can modify the displayFont field in the`theme.conf` file (in the theme folder, usually in `/usr/share/sddm/themes/solarized-sddm-theme/`) with your exclusive font selection.
+If you want to try different fonts, or just use the one you love, or simply setting one really installed in your system you can modify the displayFont field in the`theme.conf` file (in the theme folder, usually in `/usr/share/sddm/themes/solarized-sddm-theme/` if installed from aur) with your exclusive font selection.
 For example, to change to Montserrat font:

 ```
 [General]